A Brief Overview Of The Lath Process In Stucco

 Weep Screed:

-Weep screed is found at the bottom of walls and has many holes in it to allow for proper water drainage.
-It comes in two different styles: a 90 degree angle ("J" shaped too) and a 30 degree angle (referred to as number 7).
+Weep screed is found at the bottom of walls and has many holes in it to allow for water drainage.
+It comes in two main styles that are used today: a 90-degree angle ("J" shaped) and a 30-degree angle (referred to as number 7 weep screed).

-An expansion joint is used to break up the stucco in order to lessen the chances of cracking.
-It can be very wide (3″ or more), but for most residential applications, it is somewhere around 5/16 of an inch wide.
+An expansion/control joint is used to break up the stucco in order to lessen the chances of cracking.
+It can be very wide (3″ or more), or very narrow, with most modern types having a 5/15" gap.
+Expansion joints can move, while control joins are stationary and provide more of a controlled breaking point.

-It is usually painted to match the color of the stucco and is generally needed where there is an area of stucco greater that 120 square feet or more on walls and 100 sq. feet on soffits.
-Other conditions apply where expansion or control joints may also be needed but the square footage above is a good general rule.
+It is usually painted to match the color of the stucco and is generally needed where there is an area of stucco greater than 120 square feet or more on walls and 100 sq. feet on soffits.
+Other conditions apply where expansion or control joints may also be needed, but the square footage above is a good general rule.

-Walls without natural breaks (such as windows and doors) will have a far greater chance of developing cracks without implementing an expansion joint.
+* Walls without natural breaks (such as windows and doors) will have a far greater chance of developing cracks if not using expansion/control joints.

 Arch Aid: